VR-2024/E-Commerce/README.md

-# QuickCart - A simple eCommerce website
+# EcoKart - A sustainable eCommerce website

-QuickCart is an open-source **Next.js eCommerce frontend** project.
+EcoKart is an open-source **Next.js eCommerce frontend** project.
 It provides a modern, fast and customizable shopping UI.
 This repo is **frontend only** – contributors can improve the design, add new pages, animations and more.